VxClutch5060/Paxams/README.md

 # Paxams
-Paxams is a website full of Games such as Papa's Games, Cool Math Games and Many MOre
+Paxams is a website full of Games such as Papa's Games, Cool Math Games and Many More